kbroman/ProgrammingNotes/thunderbolt.md

 ### Darter Pro (darp8)

-- Still haven't gotten this to work.
-Rather than BIOS, it uses the newer System76 Open Firmware, but I don't see how to access firmware settings.
+- Rather than BIOS, this laptop uses the newer System76 Open Firmware, but I don't see how to access firmware settings.

+- Initially, the displays weren't recognized.
+But after restarting and plugging and unplugging the displays (chained together), the first one suddenly was recognized.
+I then plugged the second display in directly, and it was recognized.
+Then I chained them back together, and now they both work fine.

+- This is using Thunderbolt4, and I can chain both displays together and get full 4k resolution at 120 Hz on both.